ronak-agarwal/custom-cni/README.md

 8. Allow outgoing internet from Pods by adding NAT rule in iptables

 iptables -t nat -A POSTROUTING -s 10.240.0.0/24 ! -o cni0 -j MASQUERADE

+## Other links

+I did a similar work here which is confined to only container network - https://github.com/ronak-agarwal/rocker